Jerome and Jeremiah Valeska: Development

 Jerome's laugh was briefly inserted into the Season 2 finale to tease Season 3.
 According to executive producer Ken Woodruff, the third season was meant to not only further elaborate on the Joker's mythology, but also "characters that may or may not be the Joker" or potentially "an amalgamation of what we'll come to know as the Joker."
 In another three-episode arc, Jerome's growing cult of sympathizers manage to resurrect him, setting the stage for Season 4 in which Jerome plays a much larger role.
 Monaghan had pitched a storyline at the start of the season, which the showrunners declined but took ideas from.
 Jerome is killed a second time in the fourth season, shortly after the debut of his twin brother – Jeremiah Valeska (named after Jeremiah Arkham).

 According to John Stephens, the showrunners felt they had taken Jerome's character as far as he could go, and they wanted to develop another who would embody a different aspect of Batman's arch-nemesis.
 They took various characteristics of the Joker and parsed them out, with each individual precursor representing a different element of the Joker.
-Jeremiah is a civil engineer who becomes a villainous presence after being sprayed with chemicals by Jerome, causing him to undergo a Joker-like transformation.
+Jeremiah is a civil engineer who becomes a criminal after being sprayed with chemicals by Jerome, causing him to undergo a Joker-like transformation.
 In the fifth and final season, Jeremiah falls into a vat of chemicals, causing him to undergo another substantial transformation that alters his psyche into becoming what Monaghan describes as a "third character".
 Stephens explained that he becomes an "amalgam of Jeremiah and Jerome that I think audiences are gonna look at and say, 'If it's not the Joker then it's definitely an antecedent that lives there.'"
 The series finale leaves it ambiguous as to whether or not Jeremiah will become the Joker.

 During the virtual DC FanDome event in 2020, a documentary titled Joker: Put on a Happy Face was made to celebrate the character's 80th anniversary.
 This documentary includes Jeremiah Valeska from Gotham among the various iterations of the Joker adapted for film and television.